vuxorpadd/example-laravel-app/README.md

 - Run the server
 `php artisan serve`

 You now should be able to access the app on http://localhost:8000
+All sent emails are being stored in Laravel's log file.

 ## Description